 Hurricanes are enough to rattle even the most stoic human’s nerves, so it is important for you and your pet to remain calm.
 Remain patient with your pets during and after the storm — the shakeup in their routine can cause stress, and when coupled with the loud sounds of a storm or the stress of evacuating, can cause behavioral issues.

-Using CALM from CBD Dog Health can be helpful in soothing anxiety (especially noise anxiety associated with storms).
+Using CALM a Full Spectrum Hemp Extract (CBD) can be helpful in soothing anxiety (especially noise anxiety associated with storms).
 If you still have electricity, playing soothing music can also help relieve some of the stress for both yourself and your pet.
 It is also important that you try to keep their routine stable as much as possible.

 After the hurricane has passed, make sure to remain calm when you take your dog outside, and do not unleash them until you have completely surveyed the damage.
 Although the damage may be stressful, staying safe is the most important and keeping yourself and your dog calm will help you recover from the storm.